amomen9/PostgreSQL/pgpool/Part I Install and Configure PostgreSQL for pgPool.md

 4. Like many of the watchdog solutions for DBMS HA solutions, the watchdog can be installed on a highly available server, even a separate one.
 Here we setup the watchdog on all the nodes.
 5. Note that many of the commands that have "sudo" at their beginning in this document do not have to have this command if they are run under postgres user.
 However, I have assumed that these commands are being executed under another sudoer user.
+6. The scripts and configuration files are both embedded in this doc and included in the repository.
+7. Most of the steps in this document are sequential and the later steps depend on the earlier steps.
+So, follow the steps in order.
-6. In my opinion, this document also includes some practical linux learnings which might be usefull for you.
+7. In my opinion, this document also includes some practical linux learnings which might be usefull for you.
-7. The following are the node details used in this documentation:
+8. The following are the node details used in this documentation:

 **Schematic of the sample pgpool replication topology setup (source: [pgpool.net](https://www.pgpool.net/docs/latest/en/html/example-cluster.html)):**